 How do I pay?

-If you are applying for a new project, you can fill in an application form and submit your program deposit through Paypal on the secure payment portal found in the ‘Pay Now’ section of our website.
-Full payments can be submitted through Paypal, bank transfers and cheques.
-We receive payment in British Pounds (£) or US dolars ($).
+If you are applying for a new project, you can fill in an application form and submit your program deposit through Stripe on the secure payment portal found in the ‘Pay Now’ section of our website.
+Full payments can be submitted through Stripe, bank transfers and cheques.
+We receive payment in British Pounds (£) or US dollars.
 All of the details you need to make a bank transfer are listed on your invoice.
 If you have online banking you can use this or you can pop into your local bank and do the transfer there.
 If paying by cheque, we can provide you with our address.

 What happens if I sign up and need to change my placement?